CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ![MuMMI Components](Images/mummi_component_scheme.png)

 **Figure 2:** MuMMI component scheme.
 MuMMI couples the macro scale (DDFT and MD) model with the micro scale (CG model) using a ML-based dynamic-importance sampling framework.
-Data resulting from the macro scale simulation is analyzed by ML, and interesting subregions are simulated at the micro scale.
-CG simulations are analyzed in situ and used to improve the macro model via on-the-fly feedback.
-The central workflow uses Flux as the resource manager, as abstracted using Mastero, and coordinates with each of teh software components using in-memory and on-disk communication.
-Modules in orange are the core, specially-developed components of the MuMMI framework, and other colors represent external software extended for MuMMI.
+MuMMI uses ML to analyze data from the macro scale simulation, and simulates interesting subregions at the micro scale.
+MuMMI analyzes CG simulations in situ and uses them to improve the macro model via on-the-fly feedback.
+The central workflow uses Flux as the resource manager, as abstracted using Mastero, and coordinates with each of the software components using in-memory and on-disk communication.
+The core, specially-developed components of the MuMMI framework are the workflow, ML, Maestro, CG analysis, and (TBD).
+Other components in the diagram represent external software extended for MuMMI.

 ## Requirements for MuMMI